 Prayer is part of the spiritual life and is more than requests to God.
 Prayer is always about what God may communicate to us as much as we try and communicate with God.
 The Church has had many methods and means of Contemplative Prayer and meditation and Bonaventure sets out a specific path for such a life of prayer, self reflection and growth towards God in union in The Soul’s journey to God.

 The journey starts through seeing God in the natural world that we know, through our senses that have been given us.
 God has revealed parts of the divine nature in and through the natural world.
 As we contemplate the world we should be ready to see God in it.
 We should have spirit of wonder and awe in what we see.
 This theme of the spiritual life that starts with the natural world is the basis of course for the already mentioned Natural Theology (Chapter 2).
 It is a unification of faith with observation of the world, that we would call “Science” and the study of the world and its components and processes.
 The observation and study of the natural world (the sciences) therefore becomes the beginning of contemplation to lead us back to God and part of our purification and sanctification.
-(This may come as news to those who see a conflict between science and faith, that actually the sciences may be the start of the spiritual journey rather than an obstacle to religious faith).
+(This may come as news to those who see a conflict between science and faith, that actually the sciences may be the start of the spiritual journey rather than an obstacle to religious faith and that all forms of material knowledge can if received and thought of correctly lead into our spiritual life).

-The journey continues then into contemplating God as the origin of all being, the source of our existence and all existence, our undertaking unity with all of life.
-Then to proceed to consider Christ as the greatest Goodness of God, the study of Him in all He did.
+The journey continues then into contemplating God as the origin of all being, the source of our existence and all existence, our participation with all of life.
+We also proceed to consider Christ as the greatest Goodness of God, the study of Him in all He did.
 Through Him and all His goodness we come to our ultimate goal of union.
+Complementary to this Bonaventure wrote several other works that focused on the Life of Christ, His word and His actions recorded in the gospels and the cultivation of the presence of the Word in our lives.
+St Mary conceived and gave birth to Christ so must we conceive in a spiritual manner the presence of the Eternal Word within us to grow and be expressed in our own lives.
+We contemplate Him so our lives are remade in accord with Him.
+Thus this all embracing journey of prayer and contemplation of the visible and invisible is our path to New Humanity.